wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Wisconsin Traffic Tickets?

-Traffic tickets in Wisconsin are written orders handed to motorists that have supposedly violated a traffic law.
-Traffic tickets contain information about the offense, the class of severity as defined by the state’s traffic laws, and the consequences of the offense.
-The Wisconsin State Patrol monitors road users’ activities and hands out traffic tickets to offenders.
+Traffic tickets in Wisconsin are written orders handed to motorists that have allegedly violated a traffic law.
+Wisconsin traffic tickets typically contain information about the offense, the class of severity as defined by the state’s traffic laws, and the consequences of the offense.
+The Wisconsin State Patrol monitors road users’ activities and issues traffic tickets to offenders.
 The Wisconsin Department of Transportation (WinDoT), the Wisconsin State Patrol, and the Circuit Court share the task of generating and maintaining traffic records.

 • The name of the person involved in the record, unless said person is a juvenile